hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 ![recurse](./images/recurse.png)

-We achieve the same result, but with a much easier querying experience.

 [Check out the docs](https://docs.dgraph.io/query-language/#recurse-query) for detailed instructions on using the `recurse` directive.

 ## Deleting a node

-Ratel makes it easier to compose `delete` mutations using the `uid's.`
+Ratel also makes it easier to compose mutation to delete a node.

-Just click on the node and click on the delete button.
+Just click on the node and then click the delete button.
+In the text area, you should now see a mutation to delete the node.

-This auto-fills the mutation; let 's run it.
+Let's run it.

 ![delete](./images/delete.gif)

 ## Wrapping up

-In this tutorial, we learned the CRUD operations using UID's and `recurse()` function.
+In this tutorial, we learned about the CRUD operations using UID's.
+We also learned about `recurse()` function.

 Before we wrap, here's a sneak peek into our next tutorial.

-Did you know that you could do search predicates based on their value?
+Did you know that you could search predicates based on their value?

 Sounds interesting?

 See you all soon in the next tutorial, till then, happy Graphing!